ilsaqadir/Covid-19-Deaths-Analysis/README.md

 ### Key Functions

-Test the model by inputting the state an individual is in, their age group, and what condition they have.
+Model was tested by inputting the state an individual is in, their age group, and what condition they have.
 The model would then return their predicted deaths for COVID-19.
-Then it uses the predicted deaths to determine the patient's mortality rate for COVID-19.
+The predicted deaths are used to determine the patient's mortality rate for COVID-19.